wmalab/HiCube/README.md

 Open [http://localhost:3000](http://localhost:3000) to use HiCube in your browser.

-## 2. Usage
+## 2 Usage
-### 2.1 Prepare datasets
+### 2.1 Prepare input datasets and API server

-The example datasets can be downloaded at [shared drive folder](https://drive.google.com/drive/folders/12_kfP9tELVEPKOw7ODgx8x2MVYUvi59T?usp=sharing).
+All example datasets can be downloaded at [shared drive folder](https://drive.google.com/drive/folders/12_kfP9tELVEPKOw7ODgx8x2MVYUvi59T?usp=sharing).

-#### 2.1.1 Hi-C, 1D or 2D datasets
+#### 2.1.1 Hi-C and 1D datasets

-The 1D and 2D datasets need to be served with [HiGlass Server](https://github.com/higlass/higlass-server) for access.
+The Hi-C and other 1D datasets need to be served with [HiGlass Server](https://github.com/higlass/higlass-server) for access.
 There are two public availalbe HiGlass API servers: http://higlass.io/api/v1 and https://higlass.4dnucleome.org/api/v1 that can be used to access vast amount of public datasets.

 To serve local datasets, the easiest way is to setup a local HiGlass API server with [Docker](https://www.docker.com/) using the [higlass-docker](https://github.com/higlass/higlass-docker) image, and the local API server can be accessed at http://localhost:8888/api/v1 for HiCube.

-Create a directory (e.g. `~/hg-data`) to store the cooler files, example files can be downloaded from [shared drive folder](https://drive.google.com/drive/folders/12_kfP9tELVEPKOw7ODgx8x2MVYUvi59T?usp=sharing)
+Create a directory (e.g. `~/hg-data`) to store the datasets, example files can be downloaded from [shared drive folder](https://drive.google.com/drive/folders/12_kfP9tELVEPKOw7ODgx8x2MVYUvi59T?usp=sharing).

 ```bash
 # Pull the latest image of higlass-docker